schneider128k/deep_rl/installation.md

 It is important that the versions of python and build tools are compatible.
 See [python-windows-visual-c-14-required](https://www.scivision.dev/python-windows-visual-c-14-required/).
 I was getting the error *python-windows-visual-c-14-required* when trying to build atari-py because I had initially created the anaconda environment with the wrong version of python 3.5 instead of 3.6.

-Runn the following commands insider an Anaconda powershell.
+Run the following commands inside an Anaconda powershell.

 ```
 conda create --name gym python=3.6 pip